 If you are looking for a city that is of a smaller size than Warsaw but still good fun then Wroclaw is a nice option.
 It has a population that is roughly a third of that of the capital, but in terms of life and character, it more than makes up for that.

 It is a university city with a large student population which helps to ensure there are plenty of nightlife and entertainment options throughout the week.
-You certainly don’t get that sleepy feel you might in one of the smaller towns.
+You certainly don’t get that sleepy feel you might have in one of the smaller towns.

 Wroclaw is also one of Poland’s prettiest cities.
-Built on twelve islands, Wroclaw is a city of rivers, canals and bridges.
+Built on twelve islands, it is a city of rivers, canals and bridges.
 While comparisons to Venice may be a bit of a stretch, you won’t tire of wandering around its pretty old centre.

 In terms of trips away, it’s the closest major Polish city to Prague, while you’re also relatively close to the German border with Dresden around three hours away by road.

-Estimated Living Costs in Wroclaw– 600-950 Euros/month
+Estimated Living Costs in Wroclaw– 850-1250 Euros/month

 5. Gdansk